mehdibha/mehdibha/README.md

 I made a goal this year to become a serial product maker who is shipping one product per month, you can follow my journey on social media.

 ##### WORKING ON
-- 🚀 [Guidely](https://mehdibha.co/projects/guidely): Making dynamic and collaborative roadmaps for learning a path or skill.

-##### PRODUCTS I'VE BUILT
 - 📖 [Notionfolio](https://notionfol.io): Making elegant blogs using Notion as a CMS.

 ##### PRODUCTS TO BUILD